The diversity of what can arise in the mind

 One should consider the different experiences in meditation in the same way that one would regard the weather.
 Sometimes it’s sunny.
 Sometimes it rains.
 Sometimes it rains for days and days and then we suddenly have a lovely sunny day.
 When it gets too hot after a long sunny dry period we are so glad to have some rain!
 But whether it’s sunny or raining we just get on with our lives without giving too much importance to the weather.

-When we practice meditation we should have more common sense, not less.
-The practice should be ‘grounded’ and be in contact with the rest of our life, in the context of a global training of our mind.
-What we do when we are not meditating is important.
 That is to say, watching our mind in everyday situations, being aware of how we relate to others seeing how our thoughts and emotions come and go.
 Specially we should constantly try to develop love, tolerance, and compassion.
 As meditators, we should not be retreating into a bubble, but feel a heartfelt contact with the world.